 - The surgery may interfere with your ability to produce tears, and your eye may become dry, which can be uncomfortable and cause blurring.
 The FDA found that up to 30 percent of participants who didn’t have dry eyes before Lasik complained of it three months after.

 - The results may diminish with age, as they did for me.
 One tip: you are more likely to experience a decline in vision if you are far-sighted at the time of the surgery and your “manifest refraction,” a vision exam with lenses before dilating drops, is very different from your “cycloplegic refraction,” an exam with lenses after dilating drops.

 Some doctors recommend correcting one eye for distance viewing and the other for near vision — a technique called “monovision” because you then see only with one eye on a given task.
 In the other eye, your vision will be blurry.
 The FDA warns candidates to go through a trial period with contact lenses corrected in this way to see if they can tolerate it, and to check whether they’ll still be able to drive, which means you must pass your state’s licensing requirements.

-The FDA urges prospective patients not to base their decision simply on cost and to visit more than one doctor or eye center.
+The FDA urges prospective patients not to base their decision simply on cost, to visit more than one doctor or eye center, and to weigh the risks of Lasik and possible side effects.
 Be wary of eye centers that advertise "20/20 vision or your money back" or "package deals," the agency warns.
 “There are never any guarantees in medicine.”